CoffeeChaton/vscode-autohotkey/README.md

 1. Right click then click format document.
 2. or `alt` + `shift` + `f`

--   Formatter follows my coding habits, so it may not unsuited for you.
--   my style fork is not formatter Label and Return.
 -   **beta test now.**

 <!-- ## IntelliSense